learn-co-curriculum/project-template-react-rails-api/README.md

 ## Environment Setup

-### Ruby
+### Install the Latest Ruby Version

-Ensure you are running the
-[latest Ruby release supported by Heroku][heroku ruby].
-At the time of writing, that's `2.7.4`.
-You can verify with:
+Verify which version of Ruby you're running by entering this in the terminal:

 ```sh
 ruby -v
 ```

-If you don't see `2.7.4`, you can install it and set it as the default version:
+Make sure that the Ruby version you're running is listed in the [supported runtimes][] by Heroku.
+At the time of writing, supported versions are 2.6.8, 2.7.4, or 3.0.2.
+Our recommendation is 2.7.4, but make sure to check the site for the latest supported versions.

+If it's not, you can use `rvm` to install a newer version of Ruby:

 ```sh
 rvm install 2.7.4 --default